johnbeve/PHI-696/Project-1/README.md

   ∀A(x,y)F(x)∃P(z,y)

   (c)  C(x,y) that says that x and y are cousins

+ - I do not know how to define this sentence.

   (d)  O(x) that says that x is an only child